Dan has been a licensed journey-level electrician for 17 years. He has extensive experience in most areas of the electrical trade.

 A kick 90 is, very simply, a 90 with an additional small bend in it, either raising or lowering the end of the 90.
-It might be used on a conduit going up inside a wall but that needs moved over and outside the wall when it continues, via the 90, on the ceiling.
+It might be used on a conduit going up inside a wall but that needs to be moved over and outside the wall when it continues, via the 90, on the ceiling.

-First bend the 90 and choose a spot to add the small "kick" bend.
+First, bend the 90 and choose a spot to add the small "kick" bend.
 The closer to the 90 it is the more degrees it will require, but at the same time if it is too far away from the 90 it will look decidedly odd.
-Mark the conduit and place the bender mark for a normal 90 degree bend at the mark.
+Mark the conduit and place the bender mark for a normal 90-degree bend at the mark.
 Make sure the 90 is turned the proper direction or the kick will be bent the wrong way.
 Visualize the resulting conduit before bending, perhaps while holding it in the proper orientation.

-For instance, if the first measurement is 1 ½" (a reasonable amount with the bender just tightened slightly) and the desired kick is 4" the final measurement to the top of the conduit should be 5½", Also be aware that the side of the 90 with the kick will shrink in length; the shrinkage is extremely variable so it is best to simply make the 90 too long if that is where the kick will be and cut to the right length.
+For instance, if the first measurement is 1 ½" (a reasonable amount with the bender just tightened slightly) and the desired kick is 4" the final measurement to the top of the conduit should be 5½".
+Also be aware that the side of the 90 with the kick will shrink in length; the shrinkage is extremely variable, so it is best to simply make the 90 too long if that is where the kick will be and cut to the right length.

-A kick 90
+A Kick 90

-A Double 45 Degree 90
+A Double 45-Degree 90

 The final method of making a 90 is to make two 45 degrees instead.
-There will sometimes an obstruction in the corner of two walls or a wall and a ceiling where a typical 90 needs to pass.
+There will sometimes be an obstruction in the corner of two walls or a wall and a ceiling where a typical 90 needs to pass.
 The answer here is to bend two 45 degree bends with a short section of straight conduit between them.
 The total bend is then 90 degrees, but the path the conduit follows misses the actual corner of the wall.

 To make the bend, measure the distance to the corner (not the obstruction).
 Decide how far back to make the first bend so that the conduit will miss the obstruction if bent at 45 degrees.
 Just a little practice here and you will become quite proficient at making this call.
 Deduct that measurement from the one to the wall and then subtract 1 more inch.
-The extra inch is necessary as conduit is not a thin pencil line, but a thick 3 dimensional object making rounded bends instead of sharp corners.
+The extra inch is necessary as conduit is not a thin pencil line, but a thick 3-dimensional object making rounded bends instead of sharp corners.

-Example: Distance to wall is 50", it has a 3" round pipe right in the corner and you feel that making a 45 degree bend 6" from the wall will clear the pipe.
+Example: Distance to wall is 50", it has a 3" round pipe right in the corner and you feel that making a 45-degree bend 6" from the wall will clear the pipe.
 Mark the conduit at 43" (50" - 6" - 1").
 Now multiply the 6" figure by 1.4 (6" X 1.4 = 8.4" or about 8 3/8") and make a second mark 8.4 inches past the first mark.